M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. Clone or download and unzip the [AzureIotWorkshop code repository](https://github.com/M2MCloud/AzureIotWorkshop)

-1. Open Visual Studio 2017 and open the soluation `"HOL1\M2MCloud.Workshops.Azure.IoT.sln"`
+1. Open Visual Studio 2017 and open the solution `"HOL1\M2MCloud.Workshops.Azure.IoT.sln"`

 1. Find the line below the comment